Launch a new LAMP Production-Ready packaged by Bitnami deployment on AWS

 Step 2: Subscribe to and configure the CloudFormation template from the AWS Marketplace

-- At the end of this step, you will have subscribed to and configured the CloudFormation template for Bitnami LAMP Production-Ready Stack.
+: At the end of this step, you will have subscribed to and configured the CloudFormation template for LAMP Production-Ready packaged by Bitnami.

-The next step is to launch Bitnami LAMP Production-Ready Stack on AWS.
+The next step is to launch LAMP Production-Ready packaged by Bitnami on AWS.
 The AWS Marketplace lets you do this in just a couple of clicks.
 Follow these steps:

 Review the terms and conditions and click “Continue to Configuration”.

 On the “Configure” page, specify the following information: